-Because the spring is generally balancing for vata, you will most likely want to tailor your routine to be a bit more kapha-pacifying than vata-pacifying.
+Because the spring is generally balancing for vata, you will most likely want to tailor your routine to be a bit more kapha-balancing than vata-balancing.
 That said, you will want to take full advantage of the soft, moist, nurturing nature of the spring season to calm and rejuvenate vata.

 You’ll also need to be careful that your efforts to balance kapha don’t inadvertently aggravate vata.

 You can, of course, adapt your habits as your climate or your personal needs change.
 The following modifications to a typical springtime routine are designed specifically to support your constitution.

 If you are not familiar with the basic tenets of a traditional springtime routine, you might benefit from first reading Banyan's more general Ayurvedic Guide to Spring.

 Foods to Favor

 Ultimately, you’re looking for a balance between the oily, nutrient-rich foods that calm vata, and the light, dry fare that will cleanse and refresh your system this spring.

-- Consider eating kapha-pacifying foods that are prepared in a vata-pacifying manner.
+- Consider eating kapha-balancing foods that are prepared in a vata-balancing manner.

 - Enjoy lots of fresh fruits and vegetables, but favor cooked over raw choices whenever possible,

-- Garnish veggies with ghee or oil, eat them warm rather than cold.
+- Garnish veggies with ghee or oil, and eat them warm rather than cold.

 - Make the transition from a winter to spring diet very gradually—following the lead of your local climate.